feliuserra/pimpam/docs/_build/html/_sources/api/feed.rst.txt

    GET /api/v1/feed

-Returns posts from users you follow, ordered by time descending.
+Returns posts from users you follow, ordered newest first.
-**There is no algorithmic ranking.** The order is always newest first, always.
+**There is no algorithmic ranking.** Order is always chronological — no ML, no engagement signals.

+Removed posts are excluded from the feed.

-Pagination is cursor-based via ``before_id`` — never offset-based, which avoids the duplicate/missing post problems that come with ``OFFSET``.
+Pagination is cursor-based via ``before_id`` — never offset-based, which avoids duplicate or missing posts when new content arrives.

 **Query parameters**